woossi0/suite/docs/usermanual/source/processing/processes/vector/intersectionfc.rst

 Related processes
 -----------------

 * Area calculation is a time consuming operation, so it may help to calculate the intersection in one process and the areas in another.
-The :ref:`gs:Transform <processing.processes.vector.transform>` process can perform area calculations using the ``area()`` function.
-The ``gs:Transform`` process has similar functions such as ``length()`` that can be used recompute  values that may be invalid following the intersection process.
+The :ref:`vec:Transform <processing.processes.vector.transform>` process can perform area calculations using the ``area()`` function.
+The ``vec:Transform`` process has similar functions such as ``length()`` that can be used recompute  values that may be invalid following the intersection process.
-* The :ref:`gs:Clip <processing.processes.vector.clip>` process performs a similar operation with the geometries of the clipped area, and it can be used to produce similar results.
-However, ``gs:Clip`` only accepts as input a single feature collection along with a geometry.
+* The :ref:`vec:Clip <processing.processes.vector.clip>` process performs a similar operation with the geometries of the clipped area, and it can be used to produce similar results.
+However, ``vec:Clip`` only accepts as input a single feature collection along with a geometry.
 This means  there is only one set of attributes passed to the output without modification.
-* The :ref:`gs:UnionFeatureCollection <processing.processes.vector.unionfc>` process performs a union operation on two feature collections instead of an intersection.
+* The :ref:`vec:UnionFeatureCollection <processing.processes.vector.unionfc>` process performs a union operation on two feature collections instead of an intersection.